 25. Worker in Sustainable Agriculture

-As a member of this growing field, you will work towards installation on best practices both for the sustainability of the particular plot of land in front of you, and the planet.
+As a member of this growing field, you will work towards installation of best practices both for the sustainability of the particular plot of land in front of you, and the planet.
 Whether you work in granular rural development or with economic issues and other activity at the global level, this critical field will play an increasingly large role in policy decisions as time and climate change policy windows pass.
 Climate change prevention or mitigation will be critical roles in the coming economy as access to resources (and maybe the resources themselves) change.
 Some applications of your expertise may be to reduce agricultural methane emissions or head up a team that conducts agricultural water conservation, for instance.